bloominstituteoftechnology/React-Github-User-Card/README.md

-# Module Project: Comppnent Lifecycle Method - React Github User Card
+# Module Project: Component Lifecycle Methods - React Github User Card

 This project allows you to practice the concepts and techniques learned in this module and apply them in a concrete project.
 This module explored lifecycle methods in class components.
 In your project you will demonstrate proficiency of these concepts by recreating the Github User Card project, but as a React application this time.